City Guide · Last updated 2 June 2026

 La Linea Beaches: Your Complete Guide to the Best Spots

-La Línea de la Concepción sits on one of the most unique stretches of coastline in southern Spain.
-With over 10 kilometres of beaches wrapping around both sides of the peninsula, you get everything from busy urban beaches with full facilities to wild, empty stretches where you might not see another person all day.
-And every single one comes with views of the Rock of Gibraltar rising from the bay.
+La Línea de la Concepción sits on one of the most distinctive stretches of coastline in southern Spain.
+Several kilometres of beaches wrap around both sides of the peninsula, giving you everything from busy urban beaches with full facilities to open, natural stretches where you might not see another person all day.
+Every single one comes with views of the Rock of Gibraltar rising from the bay.

-Whether you are a local looking for a quiet morning swim, a Gibraltar worker who wants to cool off after a shift, or a visitor staying in the area, this guide covers every beach in La Línea with honest, up-to-date information on what to expect.
+Whether you are a local looking for a quiet morning swim, a Gibraltar worker wanting to cool off after a shift, or a visitor staying in the area, this guide covers every beach in La Línea with honest, practical information on what to expect.

 What Are the Main Beaches in La Linea de la Concepcion?

 La Línea has six main beaches, running from west to east around the town.
-Each has a different character, so picking the right one depends on what you are looking for.
+Each has a different character, so picking the right one depends on what you are after.

 Which Beach in La Linea Has the Best Views?

 The views are spectacular.
-You get the full panorama of the Rock of Gibraltar rising out of the water, with the port and marina in the foreground.
-During golden hour, the Rock turns orange and pink and it is honestly hard to believe you are standing on a free public beach.
+You get the full panorama of the Rock of Gibraltar rising from the water, with the port and marina in the foreground.
+During golden hour the Rock turns orange and pink, and it is genuinely hard to believe you are standing on a free public beach.

-The beach itself is about 700 metres long with dark, medium-grain sand and a well-maintained paseo marítimo (seafront promenade) with its own cycle lane running behind it.
+The beach runs for roughly 700 metres with dark, medium-grain sand and a well-maintained paseo marítimo with a cycle lane running behind it.
 Because it faces west into the bay, the water here is noticeably calmer than the Mediterranean-facing beaches on the other side of town.
-When the Levante wind picks up (which happens a lot in this area), Poniente stays sheltered while the eastern beaches get choppy.
+When the Levante wind picks up (which happens regularly in this area), Poniente stays sheltered while the eastern beaches get choppy.

 Facilities: Public toilets, showers, lifeguards in summer, Red Cross post, beach bars, and nearby parking.
 Wheelchair accessible.